 Add spinach and continue cooking for a few minutes, until spinach wilts.
 Add salt and pepper to taste and remove from heat.

-I used a large, shallow pan (sprayed with cooking spray, over medium heat) to cook the quesadillas.
+I used a large, shallow pan sprayed with cooking spray, over medium heat (or coated with 1/2 teaspoon of vegan butter) to cook the quesadillas.
 This makes it easy for flipping if you use a large plate or thin cutting board to sandwich the quesadilla and flip the pan upside down.
 Then slide the quesadilla off the plate/cutting board back onto the pan so you can cook the other side.

 I assembled the quesadillas directly on the pan.
 Begin with one tortilla, topped with about ¼ cup Daiya Shreds (cheese), followed by some of the bean/veggie filling.
 Do not spread the filling to the edge of the tortilla.
 It will spread out as it’s cooking.
 Add your preferred extras (avocado slices, cilantro, salsa, lime juice).
 Add a little more cheese on top, then top it off with a second tortilla.